 Our commercial success will depend in part on our obtaining and maintaining patent, trade secret, copyright and trademark protection of our technologies in the United States and other jurisdictions as well as successfully enforcing this intellectual property and defending this intellectual property against third-party challenges.
 We will only be able to protect our technologies from unauthorized use by third parties to the extent that valid and enforceable intellectual property protections, such as patents or trade secrets, cover them.
 In particular, we place considerable emphasis on obtaining patent and trade secret protection for significant new technologies, products and processes.
 Furthermore, the degree of future protection of our proprietary rights is uncertain because legal means afford only limited protection and may not adequately protect our rights or permit us to gain or keep our competitive advantage.
-Moreover, the degree of future protection of our proprietary rights is uncertain for products that are currently in the early stages of development-such as the TrimetasphereTM carbon nanomaterials products-because we cannot predict which of these products will ultimately reach the commercial market or whether the commercial versions of these products will incorporate proprietary technologies.
+Moreover, the degree of future protection of our proprietary rights is uncertain for products that are currently in the early stages of development-such as the TrimetasphereTM carbon nanomaterials products will incorporate proprietary technologies.